ozzuu/kardy/readme.md

 This serverless application helps you in card based games.

-This application is intended to be helpful in various card games, but for now, the main focus is implement for the game Cluedo and related card guessing games.
+This application is intended to be helpful in various card games, but for now, the main focus is implement for the game Clue/Cluedo and related card guessing games.

 ## Features